MadAvidCoder/Mutaterra/README.md

 # Mutaterra
 An infinite evolution focused creature simulation.
-Check out the canvas here: [https://madavidcoder.github.io/Mutaterra/](https://madavidcoder.github.io/Mutaterra/).
+Check out the global infinite canvas here: [https://madavidcoder.github.io/Mutaterra/](https://madavidcoder.github.io/Mutaterra/).

 ## Controls
 Use arrow keys or drag to move around the (infinite) canvas.
 Scroll to zoom in and out.
 Press 'S' to spawn a random creature at the mouse location, and press 'F' to add food at the mouse location.
 You can click on a creature to view statistics and its genes.
 You can also tag it with a name, by editing its ID.